Karkaraly

 Taldy river basin and Karkaraly Range with Karkaraly city (left) and Kent Range (lower right) Sentinel-2 image.

-Karkaraly (Қарқаралы, Qarqaraly) (Karkaralinsk), also known as Karkaralinsk, is the capital of the Karkaraly District in the Karaganda Region of Kazakhstan.
+Karkaraly (Қарқаралы, Qarqaraly), also known as Karkaralinsk, is the capital of the Karkaraly District in the Karaganda Region of Kazakhstan.
 Permanent settlement in the area began as a Cossack settlement, which evolved into a Kazakh cultural center due to the Koyandy Fair which took place in the town.
 Its population was 9,212 as of 2009.

 Etymology

 A local legend suggests that the name is derived from the term Qarqara, a decorative Kazakh headpiece.
 According to the legend, long ago a beautiful girl dropped her qarqara in the area that is now Karkaraly.
 Her search was in vain and the qarqara remained on the steppe.
 The legend states that though the beautiful karkara was lost, the beauty of the land will remain forever.

 Geography

 The town of Karkaraly is nestled against the Karkaraly Range, by the Karkaraly river.
 Karagaily, a mining town, lies 17 km to the northeast.
 The forests and mountains of Karkaraly have been protected by various government agencies since 1884.
 In 1998, these lands were reorganized as the Karkaraly National Park.
 The park encompasses 90,323 hectares, and includes large amounts of forests and mountains.
 Karkaraly National Park is home to 122 species of birds, 45 species of mammals, 6 species of reptile and 2 amphibian species.
 A number of species in the park are listed in Kazakhstan's Red Book of protected species, including the argali, the black stork, and the golden eagle.

 The Karkaraly and Kent Mountains are well known for their unique rock formations and "hidden" mountain lakes.
 Hiking, cross-country skiing, downhill skiing, photo safari and cultural guides by the national park, and swimming in the mountains lakes are all popular activities for tourists.